rfabbri/diffgeom2pose/README.md

 1. A pair of 3D-2D of SIFT features (the 3D is just the SIFT center with reconstructed 3D SIFT orientation from two other images)
 2. A pair of 3D-2D point correspondences, where the points belong to curves (e.g., 2D-3D edgels, corners, or junctions)

-This solver only solves a local problem, but can be integrated along curves to provide a more global estimate
+This solves a local pose problem which can be integrated along curves to provide a more global estimate or a matching algorithm.

 This is an improvement over the research code originally written for the paper: